 Oregon Tech assesses the level of student engagement at the freshmen and senior levels, using the online National Survey of Student Engagement (NSSE).
 The results from this survey are shared with the Assessment Commission, Student Affairs staff, and the Oregon Tech faculty.

-Oregon Tech's Career Services Office conducts an annual graduate status survey and reports on the employment status, continuing education, and earnings of recent Oregon Tech graduates.
-The Oregon University System supports this work by surveying system graduates every other year in its "OUS One Year Later: The Status of Bachelor's Degree Recipients" report.
+Oregon Tech's Student Success Center conducts an annual graduate status survey and reports on the employment status, continuing education, and earnings of recent Oregon Tech graduates.

 Table 2 below summarizes Oregon Tech's regularly scheduled institutional assessment activities.